PeterBoyadzhiev/CSharpWebAdvanced-February2024-CourseProject/README.txt

 used for the Map on the Index page.
 You need to run both projects to see the full functionality of the application.
 Reviews are tied to UserVisits, so you need to visit a business to leave a review.
 UserVisits are tied to Completed Reservations, so you need to make a reservation to visit a business and have it Completed (by Business Owner).
+*Fetching location data is only for reviews and uses JS + a third-party geolocation API, so it might not work in some cases (i.e. if you're blocking CORS)*

 Functionality:
 Anonymous users: